ultimaweapon/zfi/README.md

 - The second parameter of `Owned::new()` is changed to `Dtor`.
 - `SystemTable::current()` was replaced with `zfi::system_table()`.
 - `Image::current()` was replaced with `zfi::current_image()`.
+- All getters on `SystemTable` no longer return a static lifetime.

 ## License